Building an AI-based browser phone extension

 - After a call concludes, it will intelligently generate a call sentiment assessment, conversation summary, and to-do list based on the current call information, the conversation transcript, and potentially past interactions with the contact.
 It will also provide automatic form filling in any CRM page forms.

-Once this browser phone extension delivers these functionalities, we will see a seamless integration of phone workflows with relevant platforms.
-This demonstrates the practical application of AI in optimizing the entire call workflow.
+Once this browser phone extension delivers these capabilities, phone workflows can be integrated more naturally with related business platforms.
+This demonstrates a practical use of AI across the entire call workflow.

 Integrated AI Services and Capabilities

-Before implementing this extension, we should clearly define the AI services and capabilities we plan to integrate:
+Before implementing this extension, we should clearly define the AI services and capabilities we plan to integrate in this PoC:

 - OpenAI SDK: Provides the chat/completions API for intelligent content generation.